diegobethancourth/deflectometry_mirror_array_tool/smots/first_steps/README.md

-# First steps — working up to SMOTS
+# First steps — working up to SMOTS (Simultaneous Multi-segmented Mirror Orientation Test System)

 Scripts written while reading Choi et al., *Proc.
 SPIE* **10377**, 103770G (2017), in the order the understanding actually has to be built.
 Each one is standalone,